uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 greeter.greet(); // Hello, world!
 ```

-Methdos can refer to the properties of an object using the `this` keyword which is simply a reference to the current object:
+Methods can refer to the properties of an object using the `this` keyword which is simply a reference to the current object:

 ```javascript
 const task = {